Department of Pharmacology, University of Oxford

-The Department of Pharmacology is part of the University of Oxford's Medical Sciences Division focused on basic life sciences research, undergraduate teaching for medical and biomedical sciences students and training and development of graduate students.
+The Department of Pharmacology is an academic department of the Medical Sciences Division at the University of Oxford in Oxford, England, United Kingdom.

+It focuses on basic life sciences research, undergraduate teaching for medical and biomedical sciences students and training and development of graduate students.
 The building is located on Mansfield Road.

 History

 In Oxford the Botanic Garden was founded in 1621 to grow plants for medicinal use and research.
-Teaching of 'Chemical Pharmacology' by chemist James Ernest Marsh FRS was taking place as early as 1890 in the Oxford University Museum of Natural History.
+'Chemical Pharmacology' was being taught by chemist James Ernest Marsh FRS as early as 1890 in the Oxford University Museum of Natural History.

 The Department of Pharmacology was founded in 1898 with the appointment of Dr William John Smith Jerome as a 'Lecturer on Medical Pharmacology and Materia Medica'.
-Smith Jerome delivered an introductory lecture for a public audience in the museum on 'Pharmacology: its Aims and Methods' published in The Lancet.
+Smith Jerome delivered an introductory lecture for a public audience in the museum on 'Pharmacology: its Aims and Methods', published in The Lancet.

-1898-1908 - 1st lecturer
+1898–1908: first lecturer

-William John Smith Jerome (1839-1929) taught pharmacology for a decade while carrying out research into the formation of uric acid and the development of gout He had previously established the Royal Children's Hospital, Melbourne, and had been a curator of a pathology museum in Melbourne, a lecturer in Botany in Charing Cross Hospital and carried out research in Germany with papers published in the Plügers Archiv between 1883-1895.
-A report on teaching medicine in Oxford in the British Medical Journal in 1906 described Smith Jerome as an excellent teacher but that he was teaching in the Oxford University Museum of Natural History in an "out-house in the Museum ground" with inadequate facilities.
+William John Smith Jerome (1839–1929) taught pharmacology for a decade while carrying out research into the formation of uric acid and the development of gout He had previously established the Royal Children's Hospital, Melbourne, and had been a curator of a pathology museum in Melbourne, and a lecturer in botany in Charing Cross Hospital, and carried out research in Germany, with papers published in the Plügers Archiv between 1883 and 1895.
+A report on teaching medicine in Oxford in the British Medical Journal in 1906 described Smith Jerome as an excellent teacher, but said that he was teaching in the Oxford University Museum of Natural History in an "out-house in the Museum ground" with inadequate facilities.
 In 1908 Smith Jerome resigned and moved to Italy.
 He published a paper on the physiological action for an Italian method for treating respiratory infections through salt inhalation.